youssefmagdy1/devOps_training/README.md

 ### session 4

-	this session's task was to write a script that watch the log file and if it faced a custom word like "Error", it noitfy the user by write the date the error waw found .\n
-	the tail command with -
+this session's task was to write a script that watch the log file and if it faced a custom word like "Error", it noitfy the user by write the date the error waw found .\n the tail command with the -fn0 option will get the new lines that were written ot the log file, if it matched the custom word, will write the error and when it was found. \n the tail command will run in the background.